edouard/human-markdown-reference/README.md

 ## Translations

 Translations are managed by [Web Translate It](https://webtranslateit.com), a web-based translation hub.
-If you spot a mistake or want to contribute a new language, [go to the Human-Markdown-Reference project page](https://webtranslateit.com/projects/386-HTML-Markdown-Reference) and request an invitation.
+If you spot a mistake or want to contribute a new language, [request an invitation](https://webtranslateit.com/projects/386-HTML-Markdown-Reference/invitation_request).

-If your language is not listed there, open a ticket on Github and I will add it for you.

-## Compile the translated HTML file

-I use the [Translate Toolkit](http://translate.sourceforge.net/wiki/toolkit/index) for generating the HTML files from the .po file.

-Example for FR:

-    po2html -t markdown-reference/en/index.html _locales/fr.po markdown-reference/fr/index.html